michaeljguarino/botanist/README.md

 # Botanist

 Botanist is a seeding library which uses [Ecto](https://github.com/elixir-ecto/ecto).
-Its intended purpose is for run-once seeding of a database in a safe and intelligent manner.
+Its intended purpose is for seeding of a database in a safe and atomic manner.

 ### Installation
 Add `botanist` to your `mix.exs` file: